developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 exhaustive:

 - You can use one identity provider for all your services and not creating multiple accounts for each service in each environment.
-- You never have to store long-lived credentials and take the overhead of rotating them.
+- You never have to store long-lived credentials and take the overhead of rotating them (1).
+{ .annotate }

+    1. Have you seen the following before?
+It's wrong.
+Don't do it!

+        ```yaml title=""
+        - name: Configure AWS Credentials
+          uses: aws-actions/configure-aws-credentials@v4
+          with:
+            aws-access-key-id: ${{ secrets.AWS_ACCESS_KEY_ID }}
+            aws-secret-access-key: ${{ secrets.AWS_SECRET_ACCESS_KEY }}
+            aws-region: us-east-2
+        ```

 - You can have a centralized place to manage your users and their permissions.
 This works better at scale.

 ## OpenID Connect in Practice

 Based on the foundations we laid above, let's see how we can use OpenID Connect in a practical scenario.
-This gives a good chance to fully understand the concepts we discussed above.
+This gives a good chance to fully understand the concepts we discussed so far.

+In the rest of this guide, we will implement the scenario we have discussed above and try to grant GitHub Actions runners access to AWS Parameter Store without passing any access-key and secret-key to the runner jobs.

 ### OIDC Provider

-To start with, you need to create an OIDC identity provider in your AWS account[^5].
+To start with, you need to create an OIDC identity provider in your AWS account[^6].

 ```hcl title="versions.tf"
 -8<- "docs/codes/0007/previous-versions/versions.tf"